 I offer a 1-on-1 workshop how to add depth to your characters and integrate them more closely to the plot, using Jungian archetypes to create characters that are rich and complex, and conflicts that are believable and emotionally loaded.
 This is not about the craft of writing, but about the structure beneath your story and the characters your readers will want to get to know.
 The plot evolves out of those characters, and you will use the writing skills you already have to bring them to life.

-I had always found it difficult to get honest feedback from friends.
+I had always found it difficult to get honest feedback from friends and other writers.
 They didn't want to be mean by telling me the truth about what they didn't like, or what made their reading experience less than ideal.
-Some writing groups are like this, only focusing on what they liked about Jenny's rambling faerie dragon story, or Bill's boring murder mystery, because they were afraid to be critical for fear of retaliatory criticism.
+Some writing groups are like this, only focusing on what they liked about Jenny's faerie dragon story, or Bill's murder mystery, because they were afraid to be critical for fear of retaliatory criticism.
 Conversely, some writing groups have members that enjoy feeling superior by bashing any and all flaws they can find.
 It is difficult to find someone who can offer advice that serves the story without having a personal agenda.

 "(Chuck) came back with a no-holds-barred critique that was both brutally honest but supportive.
 I was energized by it.
 Flat out.
 He's done it for me ever since, and ever since I've had a damn good product."

 - Ryan Sayles, author of 'The Subtle Art of Brutality', and 'That Escalated Quickly'